LeAlmond/Programming-1/index.md

 ## Lab 1

-In lab 1 we covered the basic's of doing math in C. This consisted of some basic addition, subtration, division and multiplications.
+In lab 1 we covered the basic's of doing math in C. This consisted of some basic addition, subtraction, division and multiplications.
 The restrictions whilst doing this lab were as listed below

  * No And
  * No Or
  * No NotEqual

 #### Excercise 1

 > Allow a user to enter a value as GCT and a item price, then calculate the total GCT and Total Price of the item.

  ```c